 The sales agent returned later in the week to complete the media for the home and to get the listing agreement signed.

 At this meeting the Seller stated that, not only were they wanting to sell the home for more than what they had discussed earlier in the week but that they wanted to go $20,000 dollars over the pie in the sky number.

 The reason for this is because the Seller stated “their home is worth it”.

 Although we can understand an individuals personal evaluation on something they own, the market will determine what something is really worth based on who is willing to pay what.

 The sales professional continued to try and educate the Seller on the correct pricing of their home but the Seller would not listen to their suggestions.

 At this point The Mobile Home Dealer sales professional decided that they would not be the right fit for the Seller and declined the listing hoping that they would find another agent in the area who would be willing to take on the listing that was well over the suggested selling price.

-When looking to sell your Sarasota mobile home make sure you are ready and willing to sell the home and not just entertaining the idea of it.
-If one is not totally invested in selling their mobile home then this could lead to quite a bit of frustration for the Buyer, sales agent and everyone else involved in trying to help the Seller sell!
+When looking to sell your Sarasota mobile home make sure you are ready and willing to sell the home and not just entertain the idea of it.
+If one is not totally invested in selling their mobile home then this could lead to quite a bit of frustration for the Buyer, sales agent, and everyone else involved in trying to help the Seller sell!

 This is Mark Kaiser with The Mobile Home Dealer and we help mobile home Buyers and Sellers get to a better place in life.